View videos from the 2017 festival on our YouTube channel

 Artists: Pam Bowman, Whitney Bushman, Stephanie Kelly Clark, Caitlin Connolly, Jeff Decker, Daniel Everett, Rachel Farmer, Jeff Hein, Ben Howell, Levi Jackson, Brian Kershisnik, David Chapman Lindsay, Jason Metcalf, Annie Poon, Walter Rane, J. Kirk Richards, Jean Richardson, Ron Richmond, Jorge Cocco Santangelo, Mary Sauer, Casey Jex Smith, Page Turner, and Chase Westfall.

-Artworks created in the last three years, coming from the permanent collection of the Church History Museum.
+Artworks created in the last three years, came from the permanent collection of the Church History Museum.
 Curated by Laura Allred Hurtado, Global Acquisitions Art Curator at the Church History Museum, Salt Lake City, UT.

 The exhibition was housed in a freestanding gallery space especially constructed for the Festival.
 It included paintings, photography, video installation, and sculpture.